KyleRego/anki_record/README.md

 require "anki_record"

 apkg = AnkiRecord::AnkiPackage.new(name: "test")
+collection = apkg.collection
+# Add notes to the collection
 apkg.zip # This zips the temporary files into test.apkg, and then deletes them.
 ```